 Caesars Entertainment, owner of many successful gambling venues around the world, is eager to leverage its successful Harrah’s presence in the Pennsylvania market into a new sports wagering opportunity.

-Will Harrah’s find success in the market?
-It certainly has the brand recognition on its side, and its land-based sportsbook plans are ambitious to say the least.
-Online is more of a wildcard, as a Caesars powered online book in New Jersey — which presumably will be used as the model for Harrah’s PA book — is currently underwhelming.
+Will Harrah’s sportsbook find success in the market?
+It certainly has the brand recognition on its side, and its land-based plans are ambitious to say the least.
+Online is more of a wildcard, as a Caesars online book in New Jersey – which was presumed to be used as the model for Harrah’s PA book – is currently underwhelming.

 What advantages will Harrah’s have in the Pennsylvania market?